In this article:

 Yogurt is widely used in beauty remedies for its various skin-healing benefits.
 It is deeply hydrating and exhibits antimicrobial activity that helps fight acne and other skin infections.

-Thus, applying yogurt to your face can help facilitate skin regeneration to reduce the visibility of premature signs of aging, blemishes, and discoloration over time.
+One of the prime components of yogurt is lactic acid, which helps loosen dead skin cells so that they become easier to shed.
+(5)(6) Thus, applying yogurt to your face can help facilitate skin regeneration to reduce the visibility of premature signs of aging, blemishes, and discoloration over time.

 The B vitamins found in yogurt can further enhance this process and mildly bleach the skin to impart a natural glow.